Your Impact

 Read more of her story

-Sister María Teresa “Tere” de Loera López, a member of the Catholic Teachers of the Sacred Heart of Jesus, is one of 150 sisters that are a part of our U.S.-Latin American Sisters Exchange Program.
+Sister María Teresa “Tere” de Loera López, a member of the Catholic Teachers of the Sacred Heart of Jesus, is one of 150 sisters who are a part of our U.S.-Latin American Sisters Exchange Program.

 This program invites Catholic sisters from religious congregations founded and based in Latin America to pursue a university degree as they create new ministries in Extension dioceses among the poor.

-Sister Tere was part of the first group of 36 sisters, who came to the United States in 2014 and returned to their home countries in 2019.
+Sister Tere was part of the first group of 36 sisters who came to the United States in 2014 and returned to their home countries in 2019.

 “Each day I would drive for many hours through gang territories to coordinate children’s catechism in various parishes, passing drug houses and gunfire,” she said.